tessel/audio-vs1053b/README.md

 It sucks but we're expecting major runtime speed improvements to render the C shim unnecessary within the next couple of months.

+## Development Status
+Playback and recording to/from the local file system works well.
+Streams work less well.
+Interacting with the SDCard, Ambient, and IR doesn't work yet (issues with the SPI bus).
+This module is currently undergoing heavy development to fix those issues.
+Please file any bugs you find with this module.

 ##Example
 ```.js